Orientation, Environment and Strategy

 Chapter 3: Capital Structure and the Pace of SME Internationalization

-Rod B. McNaughton and Jim Bell INTRODUCTION The pace at which a firm internationalizes is an important characteristic of its international marketing strategy.
+3. Capital structure and the pace of SME internationalization Rod B. McNaughton and Jim Bell INTRODUCTION The pace at which a firm internationalizes is an important characteristic of its international marketing strategy.
 A set of ‘pre-conditions’ creates an environment in which early and rapid entry into foreign markets is a strategy that may be pursued successfully by some SMEs (Madsen and Servais, 1997, pp. 565–7).
 A substantial stream of literature developed over the past decade has contributed to our understanding of when the pace of internationalization is likely to be quick.
 Influences are summarized in models such as that offered by Kandasaami (1998) and Pedersen and Petersen (1998) in case research focused on international new ventures (McDougall et al., 1994), and in quantitative studies on time to foreign market entry (for example, McNaughton, 1999).
 Taken as a whole, this literature identifies a large number of possible influences, including the orientation and experience of key decision makers, firm characteristics, domestic market size, quality of the innovation (especially knowledge intensity), industry conditions and other factors.
 Absent from the list of influences that have been intensively studied is the capital structure of the firm.
 The constraints of inadequate ‘financial resources’ are a frequently cited barrier to internationalization (for example, Bannock and Peacock, 1989) and the influence of ‘firm size’ is another theme for investigation (for example, Bonaccorsi, 1992; Ali and Camp, 1993).
-However a well-developed theory of the potential interplay between capital structure and the ability to fund internationalization has yet to emerge.
-This gap in the extant literature is particularly...
+However a well-developed theory of the potential interplay between capital structure and the ability to fund internationalization has yet to...

 You are not authenticated to view the full text of this chapter or article.